-Hospitals Prepare To Launch Their Own Drug Company To Fight High Prices and Shortages
+Hospitals Prepare To Launch Their Own Drug Company To Fight High Prices And Shortages

 Civica Rx will begin applying to the FDA as soon as early 2019 to make and sell the new generics, Harrison said.
 And the company will likely start out by contracting with existing manufacturers to make the medications under its label.
 Eventually though, it could buy manufacturing facilities of its own.

-The Association for Accessible Medicines, a trade group for generic drugmakers, said in a statement that it "welcomes into the generic drug manufacturing community any entity that shares our commitment to bring safe, effective and affordable treatment options to patients, providers and payers."
+The Association for Accessible Medicines, a trade group for generic drug makers, said in a statement that it "welcomes into the generic drug manufacturing community any entity that shares our commitment to bring safe, effective and affordable treatment options to patients, providers and payers."

 Civica Rx is getting seed money from the founding hospital systems, as well as from three foundations: the Laura and John Arnold Foundation, the Peterson Center on Healthcare and the Gary and Mary West Foundation.
 The company's CEO will be former Amgen executive Martin Van Trieste.